-I started traveling with great noise cancelling headphones a couple years ago and it has been a game-changer for me.
-It’s hard to imagine how I was able to handle all the crazy noise on flights, buses, coffee shops – even my office! – before I bought my noise cancelling headphones.
-If you’re looking to buy your own pair, here’s a quick rundown of the important factors to consider as well as recommendations based on my own research.
+I started traveling with great headphones a couple years ago and it has been a game-changer for me.
+It’s hard to imagine how I was able to handle all the crazy noise on flights, buses, coffee shops – even my office! – before I bought my headphones.
+If you’re looking to buy your own pair, here’s a quick rundown of the important factors and recommendations for the best noise cancelling headphones.

 As with any type of headphone, there are several different variations to choose from, and your ultimate choice will depend a lot on how you plan to use the headphones.
 How would you answer the following questions: